zos-spark/scala-workbench-deprecated/README.md

 ### Can I customize the workbench image?

 Yes.
-You can customize the workbench image by modifying the files in the `template` directory.
-For example, you can install the `pymongo` and `python-twitter` Python libraries by adding the following lines to the bottom of the Dockerfile:
+You can customize the workbench image by modifying the `Dockerfile` and rebuilding the image.

+For example, you can install the `pymongo` and `python-twitter` Python libraries by adding the following lines:

 ```
 RUN pip install \